armankhondker/awesome-ai-ml-resources/learning-paths.md

 # Structured Learning Paths

+> 📝 **Note**: This structured learning path is a complementary guide to the comprehensive resources in this repository.
+Feel free to adapt the schedule, time commitments, and progression to your needs.
+The original resource collection remains your primary reference for flexible, self-paced learning.

 This guide provides a structured, time-bound approach to learning AI/ML with clear progression paths and success metrics.

 ## 🎯 Foundation Phase (3-4 months)